-It was a week ago when Jenn and her boyfriend Shane Varga were working on the dining room.
-They were pulling off the old worn out wallpaper when Shane noticed a red, metal can.
+It was a week ago when Jenn and her boyfriend Shane Varga were working in the dining room.
+They were pulling off the old worn-out wallpaper when Shane noticed a red metal could.
 He reached in and pulled out the can.
-He then pulled out another and another until there were 18 piles of metal tins stacked up on the kitchen table.
+He then pulled out another until 18 piles of metal tins were stacked up on the kitchen table.

-Prince Albert tobacco was first sold in 1907 from a company called R. J. Reynolds.
-They in turn sold the company to John Middleton in 1987.
+Prince Albert tobacco was first sold in 1907 by a company called R. J. Reynolds.
+They, in turn, sold the company to John Middleton in 1987.
 You can still buy Prince Albert tobacco, but it comes in foil and cardboard instead of a metal tin.

 Jenn wanted to learn more about the original owner, so she went to the Portage County Public Library in Stevens Point.
 As luck would have it, the Librarian was Wendall Nelson, and he once wrote a book about old homes in their town called Houses That Grew, and Jenn’s house was one of the homes featured.

 Now the burning question was – Why would someone hide 88 cans of tobacco in the wall?
 Perhaps his wife disapproved of his smoking and hid them.
 Possibly this was a strange way of holding.
 There is another theory.
 Maybe someone was trying to quit smoking and put the tobacco on the wall to deter from trying to retrieve it.

 Jenn finally decided to call the women who lived there before her for 55 years.
 Jenn learned that the previous owner also found several tins of tobacco in the kitchen and dining room.
 “She thinks it was old Dr. Cutting who left tobacco all around the house, but why, she doesn’t know,” Wendell said.
 Inside and around the house is one thing, but catacombs into the walls are something else entirely.